 Welcome to The Fitchen!
 What’s The Fitchen, you ask?
 It’s a food blog where we share the healthy, simple recipes that help us (and you!) stay fit in the kitchen.
 Here, you’ll find mostly plant-based and gluten-free recipes.

 Who are we, you ask?
 We are Jordan and Clark Cord (and Scout!).
 We’re passionate about real, whole foods and their power to fuel the body.
-We currently reside in Colorado where we balance our time between camping and cooking.
+We currently reside in Indiana where we balance our time between cooking and doing new projects on our first home!